K-Drama Review: “Prison Playbook” Pitches Endearing Bromance Powered By Superb Male Cast

 A story that you can watch after a stressful day at work or when you are plainly feeling down.
-The audience can bask on the narrative’s showers of humors and heartfelt life lessons, which are based on the lives of prisoners, joined together by shared life problems and newfound friendships.
+The audience can bask on the narrative’s shower of humor and heartfelt life lessons; which are based on the lives of prisoners, joined together by shared life problems and newfound friendships.

 Male Cast Synergy